Is Meloxicam a Narcotic?

 What is Meloxicam?

 Meloxicam is an anti-inflammatory drug approved by the FDA for rheumatoid arthritis, osteoarthritis, juvenile arthritis, and other medical conditions.
 The medication prescribed is better known by the brand names Vivlodex, Mobic, and Comfort Pac-Meloxicam.
 Meloxicam reduces the pain and stiffness often experienced by people with arthritis, caused by swelling of the bones, muscles, and joints.
-This swelling makes it difficult and painful to move affected body parts.
+This swelling makes it difficult and painful to move the affected body parts.

 Is Meloxicam Addictive?

 Like any other pain-relief medication, users can sometimes take a larger dose of the medicine in the hope that it will ease their pain further.
 Many people believe that meloxicam is a narcotic, making it all the more tempting to self-medicate and take more medication than recommended.
-People who struggle with substance abuse disorder may mix meloxicam with other drugs to increase the immediate pleasurable after-effects of their substances.
+People who struggle with substance abuse disorder may mix meloxicam with other drugs to increase the immediate pleasurable effects of their substances.

-Side Effects of Meloxicam:
+Side Effects of Meloxicam

 Like many prescribed medications, meloxicam can have some adverse side effects.
 Meloxicam often causes abdominal pain, so a doctor will usually advise taking the medication with food or drink to mitigate this symptom.
-Other frequent side effects are anemia (low iron levels) and edema (swelling caused by fluid trapped in bodily tissue) , but several other symptoms are less likely to occur.
+Other frequent side effects are anemia (low iron levels) and edema (swelling caused by fluid trapped in bodily tissue), but several other symptoms are less likely to occur.

 Some of the symptoms that are rarely found are: